- Open For Business

 Guidance for residents

-You can see the full detail of the new restrictions on the Government website (Opens in a New Window).
+You can see the full detail of the latest restrictions on the government website (Opens in a New Window).

 Staying up to date

 The easiest way to stay up to date with the Council's updates is:

 - Following us on social media at www.facebook.com/BroxtoweBoroughCouncil (Opens in a new window) or @broxtowebc on Twitter

 - Signing up to our Latest News Email Me Service at www.broxtowe.gov.uk/emailme (Opens in a new window)